Right-handed neutrino pair production via second-generation leptoquarks: LHC Phenomenology

-At the LHC, LQs can be produced as resonances in pairs (mainly through strong interactions) or singly (mediated by the LQ-quark-RHN coupling, $\lambda/\Lambda$).
-We show the different production cross sections in Fig.~\ref{fig:CS_sLQ_vLQ} for $M_{\n_R}=500$ GeV and $\lm=1$ or $\Lm =1$ with $\kp=0,1$.
-LQs can be produced nonresonantly through the $t$-channel exchange leading to pair production of RHN.
-We also show these cross sections along with the pair and single productions of LQs for comparison.
-The cross sections for the $pp\to \nu_R\nu_R$ process ($t$-channel LQ exchange) are smaller compared to the pair and single productions for lower LQ masses.
-Moreover, it is much suppressed for sLQs as compared to the vLQs.
-However, the $pp\to \nu_R\nu_R$ process becomes important for larger couplings as its cross section grows as $\lm^4$ or $\Lm^4$.
-If LQs couple with the first-generation quarks, the RHN pair production cross section gets an additional boost from the larger PDFs.
-Both pair and single production cross sections depend on the $g\chi\chi$ coupling, $\kappa$.
+As mentioned earlier, LQs can be produced at the LHC as resonances in pairs (mainly through strong interactions) or singly (mediated by the LQ-quark-RHN coupling, $\lambda/ \Lambda$).
+Once produced, the LQs exclusively decay to RHN-jet pairs.
+A LQ can also appear in the $t$ channel and contribute to the RHN pair production, $qq\to\n_R\n_R$.
+We show the cross-sections of different production processes for $M_{\n_R}=500$ GeV and $\lm=1$ (for sLQs) or $\Lm =1$ (for vLQs) with $\kp=0$ and $1$ (the cross-sections of the LQ-production processes except the $t$-channel one increase with the extra $g\chi\chi$ coupling) in Fig.~\ref{fig:CS_sLQ_vLQ}.
+The $t$-channel cross-sections are smaller than the pair and single LQ production cross-sections for lower LQ masses.
+Moreover, it is more suppressed for the sLQs than the vLQs.
+However, the $qq\to \nu_R\nu_R$ process becomes important for large couplings as its cross-section grows as $\lm^4$ or $\Lm^4$.\footnote{Though not significant for our study, the asymmetric pair production of the doublet LQs, where two different components are produced simultaneously, can also become non-negligible for very large couplings~\cite{Dorsner:2022ibm,Dorsner:2021chv}.} If LQs couple with the first-generation quarks, the RHN pair production cross-section gets an additional boost from the larger PDFs.

-As discussed earlier, the LQ-production cross sections are larger than the $t$-channel LQ exchange, especially for $M_{\textrm LQ} \lesssim 1.5$ GeV and order-one new coupling ($\lm$ or $\Lm$).
 Since there is no direct experimental bound on the LQs decaying exclusively through RHNs, they can be even lighter than a TeV.
-Hence, we focus on the more promising process for better prospects.
-Moreover, we employ the strategy of combining different signal processes to enhance the discovery/exclusion prospects of these processes.
-Earlier, in Refs.~\cite{Mandal:2012rx, Mandal:2015vfa}, we proposed this strategy and showed how one can systematically combine pair and single production processes leading to the same final states without double counting, and later in Refs.~\cite{Mandal:2016csb,Chandak:2019iwj,Bhaskar:2020gkk,Bhaskar:2021gsy}, we demonstrated the usefulness of it.
+In this paper, however, we mainly focus on the $M_{\rm LQ} \geq 1$ TeV and $M_{\n_R}\sim 500$ GeV region of the parameter space.
+In our computations, we include the contributions of all the above $\n_R$-production processes to estimate the signal significance.

-The LQ production processes can be classified in terms of the number of charged leptons in the final state: \begin{enumerate} \item[(a)] \textbf{Monolepton final state}: Ones with a muon accompanied by jet(s), fatjet(s) (from the hadronic decays of heavy bosons generated in the $\n_R$ decay) and some missing $E_T$.
-The pair and single production channels contribute in the following manner:
+The RHN pair production processes can be classified in terms of the number of charged leptons in the final state: \begin{enumerate} \item[(a)] \textbf{Monolepton final state}: Ones with a muon accompanied by jet(s), fatjet(s) (from the hadronic decays of heavy bosons generated in the $\n_R$ decay), and some missing $E_T$.
+The different production modes contribute in the following manner: